Sumirmat97/E-ElectionSystem/README.md

 ### How do I set up? ###

 * Summary of set up
-  Clone the repository in your bin folder of turboc
+  * Clone the repository in your bin folder of turboc

 * Configuration
-  Put the GRAPIC.H file in your BIN folder
+  * Put the GRAPIC.H file in your BIN folder

 * How to run tests
-  run the file vote2.cpp using turbo c
+  * Run the file vote2.cpp using turbo c

 * Deployment instructions
-  same as test
+  * Same as test

 ### Who do I talk to? ###